beccadax/GenderKit/README.md

 It includes the following components:

 * A `Gender` enum for expressing user genders.
-* A `PronounSet` type and a series of helper functions to help you generate grammatically correct and friendly user interface text in English.
+* A `PronounSet` type and a set of helper functions to help you generate grammatical, user-tailored, friendly user interface text in English.
 * A `GenderField` control that allows the user to choose their gender.

 GenderKit supports non-binary genders with arbitrary, user-specified names and pronoun sets.
 It attempts to make supporting less common gender identities just as easy as working with the ones everybody is familiar with.
+But even if nobody ever uses that support in your app, you'll benefit from GenderKit's handy pronoun helpers and pre-built user interface controls.

 GenderKit is written in Swift and heavily uses Swift-specific features.
 It currently supports only iOS, but AppKit versions of `GenderField` and associated UI could